Bachlelor of Arts (Hons.), Classics and Contemporary Studies, 1999

 Spoiler alert.
 Michael Sacco becomes a chocolate maker by the end of this short bio.

-In the mid-nineties, Michael Sacco enrolled at King’s and found what he loved in the Foundation Year Programme (FYP).
+In the mid-nineties, Michael Sacco enrolled at King’s and found what he loved in the Foundation Year Program (FYP).
 So he just kept going on the same track.

 “When I did my King’s degree people would ask me what I was going to do with a combined honours in Classics and Contemporary Studies,” he says.
 “And in about my third year I realized – who cares?
 I am doing this because I love it.”